murex/mikado-testbuilders-kata/README.md

 ## Where to start

-All kata instructions are in the docs folder.
+All instructions are in the docs folder.
 It starts with [Introduction.md](./docs/1_Introduction.md)

 If you are willing to facilitate the session yourself, you might also have a look at the [Facilitation Guide](./docs/Facilitation_Guide.md)